Zalefar/Udacity_Data_Analyst_ND/Project_2/README.md

 	Presentable version of the project containing summaries and answers to the Udacity provided questions.

 `Subway_avg_results.txt`:
 	Created as a result of using linux bash to act as proxy for a mapreduce job run on an HDFS (Hadoop Distributed File System).
 This text files contains the outcome of the mapper and reducer .py scripts.

+`Subway_data_results.txt`:
+	Created as a result of runnning the Subway data mapper and reducer scripts.

+`Subway_max_results.txt`:
+	Created as a result of running the Subway data max mapper and reducer scripts.

 `Subway_data_avg_mapper.py`:
 	Python script containing a mappers for a Map reduce job.
 For the ultimate purpose of finding averages, data returned in this script designed to be passed on the a reducer .py script.